To me, internal link-building is refreshing. Why? Because, unlike the process of backlink building, internal linking is 100% within my control.

 - Ignoring high authority pages because you didn't realize they had high authority.
 Sometimes pages gain authority organically without you even noticing.
 Double-check your highest authority pages to maximize the value they can spread to other pages via internal links.

 There are many tools that can help you track the effectiveness of your internal linking strategy.
-Personally, I'd recommend using a comprehensive SEO platform like Ahrefs or Semrush to track anchor text throughout your website and the number of internal links per page.
+Personally, I'd recommend using a comprehensive SEO platform like Ahrefs, Semrush or Linkody to track anchor text throughout your website and the number of internal links per page.

 Google Analytics can also provide information about which pages on your website are getting the most traffic and where that traffic is coming from.